What happens after you submit a warranty claim? Your complete guide to stress-free coverage

 For high-value items, the warranty provider might request an independent inspection or require you to send the product to an authorized service center.
 While this adds time, it ensures accurate diagnosis and appropriate resolution.

-The decision moment: approval, denial, or alternatives
+What is the decision process: approval, denial, or follow-up?

 Most legitimate claims get approved.
 Industry data shows approval rates between 85-95% for claims with complete documentation and covered issues.